DRadulovich/perazzi-site/docs/ui-style-contract.md

 tokens, primitives, and interaction patterns.
 This does not apply to Studio.

 ## Source of truth
-- Tokens and theming live in `src/app/globals.css` (CSS variables + Tailwind @theme).
+- Tokens and theming live in `src/styles/site-theme.css` (CSS variables + Tailwind @theme).
+- `src/app/globals.css` is a thin import wrapper.
 - Theme switching uses `data-theme` on a container or ThemeProvider.
-- `src/lib/tokens.ts` is not the UI source of truth.
+- No other token files should be treated as source of truth.

 ## Official primitives (src/components/ui)
 - Button, Input, Textarea